v0lta/Spectral-RNN/README.md

 network output.

 ###### Funding:
-This work has been partly funded by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) YA 447/2-1 and GA 1927/4-1 (FOR2535 Anticipating Human Behavior) as well as by the National Research Foundation of Singapore under its NRF Fellowship Programme [NRF-NRFFAI1-2019-0001].
+This work has been funded by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) YA 447/2-1 and GA 1927/4-1 (FOR2535 Anticipating Human Behavior) as well as by the National Research Foundation of Singapore under its NRF Fellowship Programme [NRF-NRFFAI1-2019-0001].